 S-I-T handout (attached, one per student)

-If students need a specific example, ask them to consider whether a person's temper is influenced more by their genes or more by the environment they are raised in.
+Use the attached Lesson Slides to guide the lesson.
+Introduce students to the Four Corners activity.
+Display slide 3 and read the statement to students: A person’s personality is influenced more by their DNA/genetics than by their environment.
+If students need a specific example, ask them to consider whether a person’s temper is influenced more by their genes or more by the environment they are raised in.

 Provide a moment for students to think about the question, and then ask them to move around the classroom to the "corner" containing the sign that best aligns with their agreement with the statement.